jeffbruce/SpredNonDicomUpload/README.md

 #### Incorrect Field Mappings

-This section describes some MINC fields that were difficult to map to permissible XNAT XML elements and attributes.
+This section describes some MINC fields that were difficult to map to the allowable XNAT XML elements and attributes.

 - the difference between `study:start_time` and `vnmr:time_submitted` in the MINC headers is unknown
 	  - it is unclear whether these fields would map to SPReD session and scan, respectively
 	  - for MICe's purposes, there will only ever be 1 scan per session, so it doesn't matter for the current implementation
 - fov (x and y) in XNAT is of type integer, yet these variables are of type float in the MINC header
 	  - to convert to mm, simply multiplied by 10
-- the fov and matrix fields in XNAT are two dimensional (only x and y), however, all images at MICe are 3 dimensional without slices
+- fov and matrix fields in XNAT are two dimensional (only x and y), however, all images at MICe are 3 dimensional without slices
 	  - what is the best way of handling this behaviour?  possibly supply z dimension in the `frames` XNAT XML element
 - duration goes up to a maximum of around 16 hours
+    - for some reason XNAT is not accepting well-formed xs:duration values
 - it's not clear what fields to use for mouse background, strain, and genotype

 #### Rationales